 What is special about this type of dreaming is that people can control their actions and events in a dream.
 Many people can have dreams during the day, and six of ten people have experienced lucid dreaming at least once in their life.

-You can spontaneously enter in this state from ordinary sleep.
+You can spontaneously enter this state from ordinary sleep.
 There is also a special technique of hypnosis, which is often used by scientists in their research.
 It is believed that it is possible to learn to sleep “consciously”.
 Special exercises and a lot of practice can make you dream whatever you want.

 This interesting state of consciousness attracted a group of psychologists led by Peter Morgan.
 They conducted a series of experiments in which volunteers were immersed in a lucid dream and asked to perform various tasks.
 The results confirmed the initial hypothesis.

-When they woke up and fulfilled it in the awaken state, they made substantial success.
+When they woke up and performed it in the awaken state, they made a substantial success.
 The same results were shown in other studies.
-Participants better coped with a task, if they had tried to do it in their sleep before.
+Participants better coped with a task if they had tried to do it in their sleep before.

 In this sense, an interesting experiment was conducted by a Swiss physician at the University of Bern.
-Subjects were trained to throw a coin into a can while sleeping.
+Subjects were trained to toss a coin into a can while sleeping.
 When they woke up and began to do the same thing, they showed amazing results.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.